-3. An application requesting the use of minor permit modification procedures shall meet the

-- (a) A description of the change, the emissions resulting from the change, and any new applicable requirements that will apply if the change occurs; - (b) The source's suggested draft permit; - (c) Certification by a responsible official, consistent with §71.5(d), that the proposed modification meets the criteria for use of minor permit modification procedures and a request that such procedures be used; and - (d) Completed forms for the permitting authority to use to notify affected States as required under §71.8.
+- 3. An application requesting the use of minor permit modification procedures shall meet the requirements of §71.5(c) and shall include the following: - (a) A description of the change, the emissions resulting from the change, and any new applicable requirements that will apply if the change occurs; - (b) The source's suggested draft permit; - (c) Certification by a responsible official, consistent with §71.5(d), that the proposed modification meets the criteria for use of minor permit modification procedures and a request that such procedures be used; and - (d) Completed forms for the permitting authority to use to notify affected States as required under §71.8.